-To specify which files to include or exclude in your search:

-- 1. Click the ellipsis (Toggle Search Details) - 2.
+- To specify which files, folders, or path segments to include in or exclude from your search: - 1.
+Click the ellipsis (Toggle Search Details) - 2.
 In the files to include and files to exclude search boxes, enter file names, separated by commas, to include or exclude in your search.